Advancing responsible sourcing

 in mineral value chains

 The Electronics sector is one of the largest industries in the world, with approximately 18 million workers who produce 20% of global imports in electronics products.
-In Europe, the revenue from the consumer electronics segment is expected to be around US$ 78mn (€ 71mn) in 2020; the sales of European semiconductors alone are expected to reach US$ 3.25bn (€ 2.97 bn) this year.
+In 2022, the revenue of the European consumer electronics market amounted to around € 186.7 bn.
+The European semiconductor Industry Association (ESIA) announced that yearly semiconductor sales in the European market reached the record figure of US$ 53.809bn (€ 47.88 bn) in 2022.

 Sub-standard working conditions and human rights violations are pervasive along the production value chain in the EEE sector, including low wages, exposure to toxic chemicals, negative environmental impacts, health & safety risks, child labour and forced labour, indigenous people’s rights, intimidation, to name a few.